 Tiny, round elderberry is the storehouse of health benefiting anthocyanin antioxidants.
-Early settlers of North America were well acquainted to the medicinal uses of elder flowers and berries long before the Spanish and other European exploreres re-discovered about its uses.
-These small round blue-purple berries have long been attributed to the longevity and wellness of indigenous natives around arctic regions of Northern hemisphere.
+Early settlers of North America were well acquainted with the medicinal uses of elder flowers and berries long before the Spanish and other European explorers re-discovered about its uses.
+These small round blue-purple berries have long been attributed to the longevity and wellness of indigenous natives around arctic regions of the Northern hemisphere.

 |Note for beautiful cream-white elder flowers.
 Photo courtesy- Bob Peterson.|

 Both species require well-drained sandy, nitrogen rich soil to flourish.
 Just as in blueberry shrub, it too prefers open sunny conditions and intolerant of shade.
 In general, the berries can be ready for harvesting when they turn completely black or deep purple, and soft.